Helping Someone with a Mental Illness

 Knowing the signs

 Identifying the signs and symptoms of mental illness in a friend or a loved one can be very difficult.
-There are many different types of conditions, and spotting the symptoms isn't easy, especially if someone has been feeling the same way for a long time.
+There are many different types of conditions and spotting the symptoms isn't easy, especially if someone has been feeling the same way for a long time.
 Here are some common signs and symptoms that people with mental illness may experience:

 How to talk about it

-Here are some ways that you can try to start a conversation with someone about mental health:
+Here are some ways that you can try to start a conversation with someone about their mental health:

 • ‘’How are you?
 Tell me honestly.’’